Which Subway Bread is Healthiest?

 Before we get into it, let's get one thing out of the way.
 If you're REALLY trying to eat as healthy as possible, you'll skip the bread and order a salad.
 You'll still get all the same meats and veggies you love from the sandwich menu, but they'll be chopped into bite sized pieces and served on a bed of lettuce or spinach.

-But if a salad just won't hit the spot and you want a sandwich, picking the right bread isn't as easy as you might expect.
+But if a salad just won't hit the spot and you want a sandwich, choosing the right Subway bread isn't as easy as you might expect.
 Conventional wisdom would lead you to believe that the flatbread is going to have fewer calories than the traditional bread.
 Flatbread is thinner, so it's less bread, and that means fewer calories, right?
 Wrong.
 That's a myth we've dispelled before.
 You might also think that the 9-grain wheat bread will have fewer calories than the standard white Italian bread, but again you'd be wrong.

 So what is the healthiest bread at Subway?
 It's a tie between the Sourdough and the Rye.
 A 6 inch serving of either of these breads contains 190 calories.
 That's 40 fewer calories than the flatbread and 50 fewer calories than the Monterey Cheddar!